Created In Response to the Evolving Threat Landscape

 Tips to Proactively Meet The CMMC

-For most vendors, the CMMC tiers are the biggest concern.
+For most vendors, the CMMC levels are the biggest concern.
 Given that they are the heart of the certification, the tiers are critical to proactively meeting the CMMC requirements.
 The Tier-level certification requirements for a given contract will be included in the RFI and subsequent RFP.

 Our recommendation to proactive defense contractors is to start working towards Tier 3 compliance.
 Based on the timeline given Office of the Under Secretary of Defense for

 Acquisition & Sustainment, we anticipate that Tier 3 and below are at least in their semi-final (if not final) stages and contractors can start working towards the requirements.